wmodes/riverplaces/README.md

 ## Details
 This tool uses the Google Places API to lookup places matching keyterms in places that you specify and return a list of details for those places.
 The program does this in the following steps:

+1. Accepts a list of places, a list of keyterms, and a selection of fields, storing these in local browser memory for your convenience
-1. Compile a detailed list of places based on your list (Text Search API)
+2. Compile a detailed list of places based on your list (Text Search API)
-2. Look up places matching your list of keyterms, assigning a prioirty, and validating the places to ensure they match your keyterms (Nearby Search API)
+3. Look up places matching your list of keyterms, assigning a prioirty, and validating the places to ensure they match your keyterms (Nearby Search API)
-3. Look up detailed information on each place, fields selected by the user (Detailed Search API)
+4. Look up detailed information on each place, fields selected by the user (Detailed Search API)
-4. Saves a priority for each place based on the order and optionally specified priority given in your keyterm list.
+5. Saves a priority for each place based on the order and optionally specified priority given in your keyterm list
-4. Output tab-delimited fields suitable for pasting into Excel or Google Docs
+6. Output tab-delimited fields suitable for pasting into Excel or Google Docs

 The script does not use the Google Places API JavaScript library since the results were not as complete as the web API (read, not actually working at all).
 It uses CORS so it can do cross-domain work.
 Finally, it does the requests relatively economically, using the Text Search API only for locations, since these count as 10 hits against your quota.